 Grease Analysis: Explanation of Tests

 STREAMLINED GREASE ANALYSIS The Grease Thief is optimized to streamline grease analysis in the laboratory.
 The grease is extracted from the Grease Thief under variable pressure and force conditions.
 The grease can then be compared to the baseline grease to trend changes in consistency.
-During this test, not only is consistency data gathered; the grease sample is simultaneously extruded onto a thin plastic substrate which is preparing the grease for subsequent analysis tests including RDE spectroscopy, FT-IR and RULER Analysis.
+During this test, not only is consistency data gathered; the grease sample is simultaneously extruded onto a thin plastic substrate which is preparing the grease for subsequent analysis tests including RDE spectroscopy, FT-IR, RULER and more.

-The lab has three standard test slates: Basic, Advanced and Root Cause Analysis.
+The lab has three standard test slates: Screening, Basic and Advanced.

-Up to seven laboratory tests can be performed using approximately one gram of grease (one full Grease Thief) to determine wear, consistency, contamination and consistency.
+Up to dozen (12) laboratory tests can be performed using only one gram of grease (one full Grease Thief) to determine wear, consistency, contamination and oxidation.

 Wear – Wear Testing detects the amount of ferrous debris and other wear metals in the grease.
 The FerroQ ferrous debris analyzer, RDE Spectroscopy, and analytical ferrography are used to evaluate wear.